 Absolutely!
 Parents are always welcome to visit anytime during the Summer Training Program.
-The optimal time to come is at over Parents Weekend.
+The optimal time to come is over Parents Weekend.
 We will be sure to communicate the dates of Parents Weekend to your child.
 We do, however, ask students to follow through on their STP commitments if you do plan to come.
 We hope you will understand that learning happens the most when they are present and engaged at all of their meetings, Bible studies, and activities (some of which you are welcome to participate in).
 Because of the busy season summer and their short employer duration, we would ask your child to keep their commitment to their workplace and refrain from taking days off of their normal work week.
 We thank you for understanding as we ask students to honor these commitments.

 Will my child be safe?

 The Navigator staff take the safety of your son or daughter very seriously.
 We will do everything we can to ensure the safety of students at the program.
 Our housing is located on a university campus with university police presence.
 It is away from foot traffic or passers-by.
 In addition, our housing is made up primarily of program attendants and staff.